 Potatoes aren’t usually thought of as nutritious.
 However, this all-purpose vegetable has some surprising health and nutrition benefits.
-Although french fries and potato skins may be heavy in fat and calories, the potato itself is fat and cholesterol free as well as low in sodium.
+Although french fries and potato skins may be heavy in fat and calories, the potato itself is fat free and cholesterol free as well as low in sodium.
 Prepared the right way, potatoes can make a delicious, satisfying, and healthy dish.

 Potatoes are a good source of fiber, which can help you lose weight by keeping you full longer.
 Fiber can help prevent heart disease by keeping cholesterol and blood sugar levels in check.
 Potatoes are also full of antioxidants that work to prevent diseases and vitamins that help your body function properly.

 In addition, potatoes can provide the following health benefits:

 The fiber found in potatoes is a special type called “resistant starch,” which has the health benefits of both soluble fiber and insoluble fiber and causes less gas than other types of fiber.
 You can up the amount of resistant starch in potatoes by cooking them a day ahead of time and cooling them in the fridge overnight.
 Feel free to reheat them before you eat.

 Like soluble fiber, the resistant starch in potatoes acts as a prebiotic – food for the helpful bacteria in your large intestine.
 Like insoluble fiber, it can prevent or treat constipation and irritable bowel syndrome.